Argandov/hardening/README.md

-# hardening
+# hardening browsers and OS

-Hardening of browsers and OS
+Work in progress.
+Soon to release further information on hardening browsers and OS